 Each attorney above has been named previously to the list, and firm attorneys have been named to the Nashville Business Journal’s “Best of the Bar” List for more than ten consecutive years.

 Paul S. Parker will be a featured speaker at the National Business Institute’s “Estate Planning from A to Z” seminar.
-The event, which will be held May 20, 2019, in Nashville, focuses on current issues in estate planning and is designed for attorneys, trust officers, accountants, financial planners, paralegals, and other tax professionals.
+The event, which will be held August 5, 2019, in Nashville, focuses on current issues in estate administration and is designed for attorneys, trust officers, accountants, financial planners, paralegals, and other tax professionals.

-Parker will lead a session entitled “Basic Tax Planning and Updates” and will address new legislation and other important tax issues that must be considered when drafting wills and trusts for clients.
+Parker will lead a session entitled “Understanding Tax Procedures to Avoid Problems Later” and will address important tax issues that must be considered during estate administration.

 For more information, or to register to attend, please click here.